Bird Feeders

 Birds Canada conducts research throughout Canada through volunteer-based surveys such as the Canadian Lakes Loon Survey and Project FeederWatch.
 In addition, it coordinates the analysis of data collected by a growing network of observatories monitoring migratory birds across Canada through the Canadian Migration Monitoring Network.

-The Lab is a non-profit membership institution whose mission is to interpret and conserve the earth’s biological diversity through research, education, and citizen science focused on birds.
+The Cornell Lab of Ornithology is a non-profit membership institution whose mission is to interpret and conserve the earth’s biological diversity through research, education, and citizen science focused on birds.
 Cornell’s programs work with citizen scientists, government and non-government agencies across North America and beyond.
-The Cornell Lab of Ornithology believes that bird enthusiasts of all ages and skill levels can and do make a difference.
+The Lab’s members believe that bird enthusiasts of all ages and skill levels can – and do – make a difference.

 Projects